 SAC Occasional users may be charged separate fees for field trips, special activities and extended hours that would ordinarily be included in the regularly scheduled monthly/semi-monthly/weekly fees.
 Occasional care is only available on a space available basis.

-Late Pick-Up Fees

-If a child is left beyond normal operating hours (6:30am - 5:15pm for CDC or 5:30pm for SAC), a \$1.00 per minute up to 15 minutes per Family per site will be charged regardless of the number of children in care at that site.
-For example: A Family who has two children in CDC and one in SAC will pay a \$15.00 late pick-up fee at each site if pick up is 15 minutes after closing.
-When the Family is later than 15 minutes, the Family is charged \$5.00 per child, per site for the remainder of the hour.
+CDC and SAC programs are authorized to charge a late pickup fee of \$1.00 per minute up to 15 minutes per Family per site regardless of the number of children in care at that site.
+After 15 minutes, the charge is \$5.00 per child/per site for the next 45 minutes.
+CYS emergency procedures will be followed when the child (ren) is (are) left at the program one hour after closing the program.
 The clock on the CYMS computer will be used as the "official time".

-Should a child not be picked up within 1⁄2 hour after closing and all efforts to reach either parents or the emergency contacts have failed, the Fort McCoy Police Department will be called.
-Monroe County Child Protective Services may be contacted as needed.
-All events will be documented in writing.